 French descriptions can be added to concepts existing in the Canadian Edition of SNOMED CT or to international concepts.
 Proper supporting reference documentation must be provided to Infoway for French and English requests.

 SNOMED CT Release Format and Availability

 - The International and Canadian Editions of SNOMED CT are published in the SNOMED International format known as RF2;

 - Implementers can browse SNOMED CT International and the Canadian Edition (English, French and specific Canadian reference sets) in the SNOMED International Browser;

 Support for the mapping of local codes to SNOMED CT International and the Canadian Edition is made available via Apelon’s mapping solutions: TermWorks excel-based terminology mapping tool and TermManager web-based terminology mapping tool.
 TermWorks and TermManager are updated as new release files are made available from Apelon.

 - SNOMED CT International is published on January 31 and July 31 of each calendar year.

 - The Canadian Edition is released March and September of each calendar year.
 This is done to allow Infoway time to align any changes in the core release with content in the Canadian Edition.

-Canadian Extensions: The Canadian extension contains three (3) distinct modules: the French extension, the English Extension, and the Reference Sets (Refsets) extension.
+Canadian Extensions: The Canadian Edition contains three (3) distinct modules: the French extension and, the English Extension which contains , the Reference Sets (Refsets).
 The modules are dependent on the latest International version of SNOMED CT.